Blokz101/Obsidian-Vault/Sign Extension.md

 ---
 - ## Definition
 	- To perform operations on two [[Two's Complement|2C]] integers with different [[Word|Word Lengths]] one needs to be extended.
+		- Replicate the [[Most Significant Bit]] in front of the shorter integer.
 ---
 - ## Reference